Earl Browder: Expulsion

-"Literary agent"
+Literary agent

 Browder applied for a visa to travel to Moscow to appeal his expulsion, but he was forced to wait two months for its approval.
 In the meantime he continued to issue his Distributors Guide, which became explicitly more pro-Stalin and pro-Soviet in later issues.
 With his visa finally approved, Browder ended publication of his newsletter at the end of April 1946.
 The former American party leader departed for the Soviet Union to determine whether his expulsion could be overturned.
 Browder arrived in Moscow on May 3 and met with old friends, including Solomon Lozovsky, former head of the Profintern, as well as Stalin's right-hand man, Viacheslav Molotov.

 Molotov was unable to intercede on Browder's behalf to reintegrate him into an American Communist Party.
 By then its leaders regarded him as an undisciplined opportunist and unreliable leader.
 However, his past service was rewarded with an appointment as "American Representative of the State Publishing House" for publication of Soviet books in the United States.
 Upon his return, Browder registered with the United States Department of Justice as a foreign agent, as required by law.
 He acted as a sort of literary agent for the Soviet government, receiving English translations of various books and articles and attempting to gain placement for them with American publishers.
-While generally unsuccessful at gaining such publication, Browder met monthly with the second secretary of the Soviet Embassy in Washington, DC.
+While generally unsuccessful at gaining such publication, Browder met monthly with the second secretary of the Soviet Embassy in Washington, D.C.
 He provided him with written memoranda on the situation in the United States in general and the Communist Party of the United States of America, in particular — effectively providing analysis on behalf of Soviet intelligence.